Bryson Beaver

 Areas to Improve

-- Decision-Making Under Pressure: While a creative playmaker, he can sometimes try to do too much, which can lead to unnecessary risks.
-Continued improvement as a decision-maker and learning when to take the safe play will be crucial for his development at the next level.
+- Decision-Making Under Pressure: While a gifted improviser, he can sometimes get caught trying to do too much, leading to unnecessary risks.
+Continued development in recognizing when to throw the ball away versus forcing a play will be crucial for his progression at the college level.

 College Projection